mengjiann/aws-step-functions-sample/README.md

 # Sample Project for AWS Step Functions

 This is to demonstrate the usage of several AWS Lambda functions to create a workflow on AWS Step Function.
+Terraform configuration files are also provided to simplify the process of setting up the required AWS resources.

 # AWS Lambda Function
 - power-of-number-lambda - To calculate the power of a number.